-For example, the onus of balancing a motorcycle (when it is stationary) is on the rider.
+Also, the onus of balancing a motorcycle (when it is stationary) is on the rider.
 There is no such dependence in a car.
-Furthermore, the controls in both types of vehicles are quite different.
+Hence, controllability also works differently for a motorcycle.

-Even some similar components in a car and a bike would pose different hazards and thus, a need for a separate set of guidelines was felt for motorcycles.
+Even some similar components in a car and a bike would pose different hazards and thus, a need for a separate set of functional safety guidelines was felt for motorcycles.

 The new scope of ISO 26262 took a major shift from “road vehicles up to 3500 kg” to “road vehicles excluding mopeds”.
 This, not only brought motorcycles under the ISO 26262 umbrella but also heavy vehicles like buses and trucks.

 The scope of this blog will be restricted to the functional safety guidelines for motorcycles or two-wheelers in general.